WebexCC-SA/LAB-2356/docs/lab3_scripted_bot_basic.md

 ![Import Agent](./assets/L3T1S1-ImportAgent.jpg)

 c.
 Select the *Upload* button, then navigate to where you extracted the Agent and select it to import.
-Provide an agent name that in unique.
+Provide unique agent name.
 To do this, include your seat number in the format of, "S01 - My Order Fulfillment Agent".
-Note that the System ID will be automatically generated, accept the default.
+The System ID will be automatically generated, accept the default.
 After validating that everything is correct, select the *Import* button at the bottom, right of the page.

 ![Completed Import Screen](./assets/L3T1S1c-FilledInImport.jpg)

-**Step 2.** Add Intent and Response to collect required information
+**Step 2.** Add Intent and Response to collect required information.
+Rather than have you create all the Intents and Responses, you will only create one sample Intent and its corresponding Response.

 a.
 In the AI Agent configuration, navigate to ***Script*** -> ***Intents*** -> click on the ***Create intent*** button.